robbyfajrino/Asesmen-PET-Nanoplastik-NP-Citarum/METHOD-NOTES.md

 # Method notes, assumptions and limitations

-## 1. Honesty statement
+The purpose of this project is to demonstrate that the methodological chain — exposure characterisation → ecotoxicology → behaviour → risk assessment →

-Every number in this package is **generated, not measured**.
-There is no field campaign, no laboratory exposure and no licensed LCI database behind it.
-The purpose is to demonstrate that the methodological chain — exposure characterisation → ecotoxicology → behaviour → risk assessment → EIA → LCA → integrated prioritisation — can be built, documented and audited end to end.
-Treat it as a working demonstrator, not as evidence about the Citarum.
+EIA → LCA → integrated prioritisation | can be built, documented and audited end to end.
+So treat it as a working demonstrator, not as evidence about the Citarum.

-Values were chosen so that orders of magnitude are defensible: nanoplastic effect concentrations in the hundreds to thousands of µg/L, ambient river concentrations in the tens of µg/L, PET cradle-to- grave GWP around 4–5 kg CO2e per kg resin.
+Values were chosen so that orders of magnitude are defensible: nanoplastic effect concentrations in the hundreds to thousands of µg/L, ambient river concentrations in the tens of µg/L, PET cradle-to-grave GWP around 4–5 kg CO2e per kg resin.
 That calibration is a plausibility constraint, not a citation.

-## 2. Scope
+## 1. Scope

 - **Stressor:** PET nanoplastics, d50 ≈ 120 nm, spherical, no PS (out of the requested scope).
 - **Area:** Citarum basin, Jawa Barat, 8 stations from Situ Cisanti (reference) to Muara Gembong